 As to the concept of the first aid kits and storage of medical equipment itself, plan on having various size first aid kits ranging from a medium sized backpack down to something you can throw in your pants cargo pocket.
 Always be looking for cheap containers to hold first aid kits and supplies for these different types of kits, and always have a way to carry them on your back or in your pocket.
 Don’t waste your time with bags that can only be carried over one shoulder or in your hands.

 However, much more important than the first aid kit itself is knowing how to use the first aid kit!
 This also means knowing exactly where the items in your first aid kit are, while under stress and in low-light conditions.
 It’s one thing to search for some Band-Aids at a leisurely pace but quite another to be frantically searching for ACE wrap, headlamp and gauze while someone you care for is screaming and bleeding in the middle of the night in front of you.

 I prefer first aid kits and packs that lay out flat so that they can be hung up next to you on something, or just laid out on the ground/floor and don’t have to be dug through vertically.
 Also, whatever your kit contains, use it.

-You need to rotate supplies through your kit constantly just like your stored food, so that it doesn't just sit and decay over time.
+You need to rotate supplies through your kit constantly just like your stored survival food kits, so that it doesn’t just sit and decay over time.
 Use your first aid kit every chance you get.
 Even for the most minor injuries.
 Practice finding things you need in your kit in darkness.
-Using your kit all the time will also help you in tweaking your supply choices as you realize what is useful and what isn't.
+Using your kit all the time will also help you in tweaking your supply choices as you realize what is useful and what isn’t.